“Well, bread and salt will soothe a rumbling belly. Why so? / The greatest pleasure’s not in costly flavours, it resides / in you yourself.”

-Mediterranean style of life is not about feeding yourself.
-Mediterranean way of life begins with what people do with the leftovers, here alluding to the traditional admonition that the leftover fragments be gathered.
+Mediterranean life style is not simply well nutrition.
+Mediterranean way of life begins with what people do of the leftovers, here alluding to the traditional admonition that leftover have to be gathered.

 It is startling to be told, in a culture as wasteful as ours that Mediterranean way of life begins with what we do with our leftovers.
-Just visit a typical school lunch program and see the mounds of garbage.
-“Waste not, want not” means little to children brought up to believe that if something does not meet your taste or adhere to the current fashion, toss it.
+Just observe a typical school lunch program to see the mounds of garbage.
+“Do not waste” means little to children brought up to believe that if something does not meet your taste or adhere to the current fashion, you can waste it.

 Instead, in Mediterranean cuisine all is re-utilized.
-Overall, there is attention to family relationships and to everyone, no matter if too much young or aged; everybody pays great attention to moral consideration and appreciation of every person.
+No need to add that, in the field of personal relatioships, Mediterranean people devolve a great attention to family relationships and to everyone value, no matter if too much young or aged; everybody pays special attention to moral consideration and appreciation of every person.

-A familiar statistic in this context begins to ring true: The industrialized countries, with only one-fifth of the world’s population, consume two-thirds of the world’s resources and generate 75 percent of all the pollution and waste products.
-The disparities between human beings who live in squalor and those who have everything money can buy are glaring in a world brought closer together through amazing advances in communication.
-This great disparity denies social justice, leads to ecological tragedy, and most of all creates a misperception of what the good life really is, which ultimately makes excessive consumption a cultural question.
+In this context a familiar statistic begins to ring true: The industrialized countries, with only one-fifth of the world’s population, consume two-thirds of the world’s resources and generate 75 percent of all the pollution and waste products.
+The disparities between human beings who live in squalor and those who have everything money can buy are glaring in a very interconnected world.
+This great disparity denies social justice, leads to ecological tragedy, and most of all creates a misperception of what good life really is, which ultimately makes excessive consumption a cultural question.

-What and how much we consume manifest our conception of who we are and why we exist.
+What and how much we consume manifests our conception, about who we are and why we exist.
 The spiritual and cultural impoverishment that are the natural by-products of consumerism are evident everywhere.
-Money talks, but, as they say, “it has such a squeaky voice and has so little to say.”
-How can our Mediterranean style of life help us to find a more satisfying life for ourselves and at the same time make us more socially responsible in achieving it?
+Money talks, but “it has such a squeaky voice and has so little to say.”
+How can Mediterranean life style helps us to find a more satisfying life for ourselves and at the same time make us more socially responsible in achieving it?

 Mediterranean culture suggest three ways: the cultivation of the natural virtue of temperance; the admonitions about the dangers of over-consumption and the fundamental requirement of love of neighbor; and, finally, the teachings based upon the order of nature and the higher demands of spiritual living.